 About the Project

-Approximately 6.5 million Americans are identified as having an intellectual disability, and most live segregated lives based on low expectations.
-17% of students with intellectual disabilities are included in general education classrooms alongside their non-disabled peers, and as adults, 24% are employed.
+Unlike the film’s central characters, most of the 6.5 million Americans labeled with intellectual disability continue to live isolated lives.
+Only 17% of students with intellectual disabilities are included in general education and as adults, only 15% are employed.

 The film team – which includes executive producer Amy Brenneman, whose teenage daughter Charlotte has a disability – is planning a hybrid release strategy in conjunction with 30+ national partner organizations that will include:

 - National broadcast

 - Video-on-demand streaming

 - An extensive eduational kit (DVD and digital)

 - A national "take action" campaign

 - Multimedia excerpts from the film for social media sharing